 Scalerator NEO Program Launches with First Cohort

-The initial cohort of the Scalerator NEO program, co-funded by Burton D. Morgan Foundation and Richard J. Fasenmyer Foundation, will launch on April 20-21.
+The initial cohort of the Scalerator NEO program, co-funded by Burton D. Morgan Foundation and Richard J. Fasenmyer Foundation, launched on April 20-21.
 Scalerator NEO is a six-month, cohort-based educational program for entrepreneurs and leaders who want to deliver immediate growth to their businesses and are open to learning new ways to achieve this goal.

 Scalerator was developed by Daniel Isenberg, founding director of the Babson College Entrepreneurship Ecosystem Project.
 Over 100 companies have participated in Scalerator to date, with previous cohorts taking place in Milwaukee, Manizales (Colombia) and Rio de Janeiro (Brazil).
 The Scalerator curriculum, focused on the 3 Cs of growth – Customers, Capacity and Cash – has helped companies from diverse industries and sectors grow; many increasing by 25% or more following the program.
 The target profile for the initial cohort of Scalerator NEO was companies between $5 million and $15 million in sales and a desire to grow their businesses.
 Companies from all sectors were encouraged to apply, as a diverse cohort of companies has proven to provide the most fertile ground for a successful Scalerator experience.